mosbth/Anax-MVC/README.md

 v2.0.x (latest)

+* Add PHP 5.6 as testenvironment in Travis.
 * Testcases for \Anax\Session\CSession.
 * Testcases for \Anax\DI\CDI.
 * Improved exception when creation of service failes in $di.